jsdevel/node-bad/README.md

 Options:

   -h, --help           output usage information
   -V, --version        output the version number --debug              print information for debugging -s, --silent         show as little as possible.
   --exec <command>     the command to run.
 This is passed directly to spawn.
+  --for <subjects>     a comma separated list of subject sets.
-  --for <subjects>    a whitespace separated list of subjects.
+                       Each subject set is a whitespace separated list of subjects.
-                      Each subject is appended to argv except when --to-env is given.
+                       Subjects are appended to argv except when --to-env is given.
   --argv [args]        a whitespace separated list of arguments to pass to the command.
-  --to-env [varname]  an env var representing the subject for the command.
+  --to-env <varnames>  a comma separated list of varname sets.
+                       Each varname set is a whitespace separated list of varnames.
+                       Varnames are mapped to the corresponding subject.
   --show-time          display time stats.

 ````